-On behalf of the Federation of American Hospitals (FAH) and the American Hospital Association (AHA), we write to express our strong opposition to S. 1133, the "Patient Access to Higher Quality Health Care Act of 2017," and any other legislation that would expand self-referral to physician-owned hospitals.
+The Federation of American Hospitals (FAH) and the American Hospital Association (AHA), representing more than 5,000 hospitals, urge Congress to oppose any legislation that would repeal current law limiting self-referral to physician-owned hospitals.

-For more than 15 years, community hospitals, policymakers, the business community and governmental advisory bodies have grappled with overutilization and higher health care costs caused by self-referral to physician-owned hospitals.
+For more than 18 years, community hospitals, policymakers, the business community and governmental advisory bodies have grappled with overutilization and higher health care costs caused by self-referral to physician-owned hospitals (POHs).
 Conflicts of interest are inherent in these arrangements, whereby physicians refer their patients to hospitals in which they have an ownership interest.
-Seven years ago, after a decade of studies and congressional hearings showing the adverse impact of these arrangements, Congress acted to protect the Medicare and Medicaid programs and the taxpayers that fund them by imposing a prospective ban on self-referral to new physician-owned hospitals.
+Nine years ago, after a decade of studies and congressional hearings showing the adverse impact of these arrangements, Congress acted to protect the Medicare and Medicaid programs and the taxpayers who fund them by imposing a ban on self-referral to new POHs: